mlongl/developers.home-assistant/docs/entity_index.md

 ## Changing the entity model

-If you want to add a new feature to an entity or any of its subtypes (light, switch, etc), you will need to propose it first in our [architecture repo](https://github.com/home-assistant/architecture/issues).
+To add a new feature to an entity or any of its subtypes (light, switch, etc), propose it first in our [architecture repo](https://github.com/home-assistant/architecture/issues).
 Only additions will be considered that are common features among various vendors.